Events / Grand Canyon FAQs

 Breakfasts are at the hotels.
 Lunches will be eaten picnic style in route.
 We use a variety of vendors for our lunches such as Panera and Subway.
 Suppers include a visit to the Historic Cameron Trading Post.
 Supper our 3rd night in Page, AZ is to be determined.

-Are meals and snacks gluten free?
+Are meals gluten free?

 Typically, there will be a gluten free option.
 Please let us well ahead of time, and we will try to accommodate.